iconclass/server/src/help/abouta.md

 1988

 - C. Gordon, Report on the ICONCLASS Workshop November 2-4, 1987, In: Visual Resources, Vol. V, no. 3 (1988), pp. vii-ix, 197-258 [?]
 - R. van Straten, L.D.
 Couprie, Corrections of the Iconclass system.
-In: Visual Resources, Vol. V (1988), pp 123-134
+In: Visual Resources, Vol. V (1988), pp 123-134 doi: https://dx.doi.org/10.1080/01973762.1988.9659170
-- H. Roberts, "Do you have any pictures of .....?" : subject access to works of art in visual collections and book reproductions, In: Art Documentation: Journal of the Art Libraries Society of North America, Fall 1988, pp 87-90.
+- H. Roberts, "Do you have any pictures of .....?" : subject access to works of art in visual collections and book reproductions, In: Art Documentation: Journal of the Art Libraries Society of North America, Fall 1988, pp 87-90. doi: https://dx.doi.org/10.1086/adx.7.3.27947910
-- K. van der Horst, Illuminated and Decorated Medieval Manuscripts in the University Library, Utrecht.
-An Illustrated Catalogue.
-Maarssen/The Hague, 1989 = ISBN 90-6179-086-7 [also: Cambridge; New York; Cambridge University Press 1989]

 1989

 - Ikonographie und die Iconclass-Datei.
 In: L. Heusinger, Marburger Informations-, Dokumentations- und Administrations-System (MIDAS).
 Handbuch, (K.G.
-Saur, München etc. 1989), section 60, pp 361-424
+Saur, München etc. 1989), **section 60 Ikonographie**, pp 361-424.
+See {{% pdf 1989_midas %}} of this section.
 - H.E.
 Roberts, R. Hall, Iconographic Index to Old Testament Subjects Represented in Photographs and Slides of Paintings in the Visual Collections, Fine Arts Library, Harvard University, New York: Garland, 1989
+- K. van der Horst, Illuminated and Decorated Medieval Manuscripts in the University Library, Utrecht.
+An Illustrated Catalogue.
+Maarssen/The Hague, 1989 = ISBN 90-6179-086-7 [also: Cambridge; New York; Cambridge University Press 1989] {{% pdf 1989_Mss_utrecht %}} of the list of used Iconclass notations.

 1991